 The CDC has an excellent list of safety tips to think about as you both dress and send your kids out.

 And another great list from the American Academy of Pediatrics.

 And probably one of the most important: A big part of Halloween safety is making sure drivers can see your kids as they’re crossing the street or walking from house to house.
 Give your trick-or-treaters their own flashlights and/or light-up or glow-in-the-dark accessories.

 The Candy Problem

 A poll taken in 2017 showed that 41 million kids in the U.S. go trick or treating.
-Last year, Americans spent something like 2.6 billion on Halloween candy.
+In 2019, Americans spent something like 2.6 billion on Halloween candy.
 No wonder one out of three children in America are overweight and many will develop diabetes.
 Consider making your own healthy treats, giving out non-food items like polished stones, temporary tattoos, or friendship bracelets.

 Reverse Trick or Treating